d3ward/kiwihub/README.md

-## Working Extension List
+## Awesome Extensions for Kiwi

-A curated list of extensions that works for Android chromium browsers The extensions are mainly tested on [Kiwi Browser](kiwibrowser.com) the only and first open-source browser for Android with extension support
+A curated list of extensions that works for Kiwi Browser The list contains only privacy friendly and open source extensions

+[Kiwi Browser](https://kiwibrowser.com/) is the only and first open-source browser that brings desktop Chrome extensions on Android!

 ### Contributing
-All the data is managed through a JSON file ( dataWEL.json )
+All the data is managed through a JSON file ( data.json )

 Keeping the list up to date is not easy and time-consuming, but if you want to contribute and update the
                 list for the community , you're welcome